No, I'm Not a Human: Gameplay

 The game takes place in a world where solar activity is dramatically increasing, triggering catastrophic global warming.
 The player takes on the role of an unnamed male protagonist who lives in a house on the outskirts of a town.
 Every night, people knock on the door asking for shelter from the daytime heat, and the player must decide whether to allow them inside.
 The player must shelter at least one human guest to avoid being overwhelmed and killed by the predatory "Visitors", hostile beings who have begun appearing from underground and mimic humans.

-The game has both elements of 2D and 3D graphics mixed.
+The game has elements of both 2D and 3D graphics.
 During the day, the player can speak with house guests and examine them for signs that may indicate whether they are human or a Visitor.
 A new physical trait that can be used to identify Visitors is revealed each day through a television broadcast.
 These traits are usually circumstantial in nature and include but aren't limited to flawless white teeth, dirt under the fingernails, and bloodshot eyes.
 Visitors may not exhibit every trait, humans may exhibit some of the traits, and house guests do not always consent to being examined.

 Each playthrough randomizes most characters between being identified as Visitors or humans, but there are a select few characters who are always human or always a Visitor.
 This is a deliberate design choice by the developers intended to invoke a sense of fear in the player.
-There are also other types of people who visit at night, such as the "Intruder" or "Pale Visitor" (depicted in the game's key art and based off of Cormac McCarthy's Judge Holden) who will force his way into the house if the player is living alone; a bald man who seems to have prophetic knowledge; a government worker who will require that a random guest be turned over temporarily for Visitor testing; an armed vigilante who will demand to examine the player for Visitor signs; and members of a doom cult who are wanted by the government.
+There are also other types of people who visit at night, such as the "Intruder" (depicted in the game's key art and based on Cormac McCarthy's Judge Holden) who will force his way into the house if the player is living alone.
 The player has a finite amount of "energy" each day, and in order to end the day phase, all energy points must be spent.
 This can be done by examining specific body parts of guests or themselves for Visitor traits, or by drinking beer to pass time.
 If the player needs more energy, they can order EnerJeka, a fictional energy drink, from a product delivery company called ForRest.

 If there are many guests in the house, the player may not be able to examine them all each day.
 After each examination, the player is prompted to either kill the guest with a shotgun or listen to them explain why they shouldn't be killed.
 Sometimes there are direct consequences for killing humans by mistake, unlocking a possible ending.
 If two or more Visitors are in the house and are not killed, however, they will kill random human guests while the player sleeps.